 This concern puts marketers for banks in a conundrum.
 You know that you need consumer data to offer the personalized, curated experiences your audience wants, but you don’t want to put users’ privacy at risk.

-Heading into 2022, you may be wary of embracing digital marketing innovations, fearing they might compromise your company’s security.
+You may be wary of embracing digital marketing innovations, fearing they might compromise your company’s security.
 However, a Forrester report revealed that banks willing to adapt to and utilize digital marketing grow their customer base 3.2 times faster than competitors in the financial space.

 The good news is that you don’t have to choose between innovative marketing and security.
 This article breaks down how to embrace a number of data-driven tactics to capture the lion’s share of leads in the new year without putting consumers at risk.